Public image of George W. Bush: Economic policies

 Moral and ethical questions have been raised over the billions of dollars Bush has requested for the Iraq war, which Senate Majority Leader Harry Reid (D-Nevada) has said ensures that less money is made available to help children and the poor in the United States.
 Critics have accused him of stinginess toward poor children with regards to health care in a time when it is increasingly unaffordable.
 Another example is Bush's effort to cut food stamps for the poor.
 In 2005, Bush called for "billions of dollars in cuts that will touch people on food stamps and farmers on price supports, children under Medicaid and adults in public housing."
 While passed by the Republican Congress, initially the "White House proposed the restriction".

 Foreign policy and national security

 War on Terror

 Bush received criticism for publicly using phrases like "bring it on" and "wanted dead or alive," both regarding terrorists.
-Sen. Frank Lautenberg, D-NJ, called Bush's language "irresponsible and inciteful".
+Senator Frank Lautenberg, D-NJ, called Bush's language "irresponsible and inciteful".
 "I am shaking my head in disbelief," Lautenberg said.
 "When I served in the Army in Europe during World War II, I never heard any military commander – let alone the commander in chief – invite enemies to attack U.S. troops."
 The Iraqi Resistance group known as the "Islamic Jihad Army" put out a video that stated "George W. Bush, you have asked us to 'bring it on.'
 And so help me, [we will] like you never expected.
 Do you have another challenge?"
 Bush apologized for these comments in 2006.